CameronArch/cse15l-lab-reports/LabReport-5.md

 **Bug Fix**

 To fix the bug, `grade.sh` needs to be edited.
 It needs an additional line of code to copy `ListExamples.java` into `grading-area`.
-The line of code to add is `cp -r *.java grading-area` and it need to be placed with the other lines of code that copy files into `grading area`.
+The line of code to add is `cp -r *.java grading-area` and it needs to be placed with the other lines of code that copy files into `grading area`.

-Lines of code the for fix to be placed with:
+The lines of code that the fix needs to be placed with:
 ```
 cp -r $file grading-area
 cp -r lib grading-area